AMDmi3/opening_hours.js/README.md

   ```

   Returns the matching rule.
 You may omit *date* to use current date.
   A opening_hours string can consist of multiple rules (or internally called blocks) from which one of them is used for a given point in time.
-If no rule applies the state will be closed and this function returns undefined.
+If no rule applies, the state will be closed and this function returns undefined.

 ### Iterator API